Slavko Blagojević: Žalgiris

-In 2015–16 season, Blagojević made 28 appearances for RNK Split, starting in each game.
+In the 2015–16 season, Blagojević made 28 appearances for RNK Split, starting in each game.
 He scored three goals: one in a 2–1 win against NK Lokomotiva, one in a 2–1 win against NK Osijek and one against NK Istra.
 Next season, Blagojević made a free transfer to Žalgiris.
 He would play three seasons for his new club, making 77 appearances and scoring a single goal against Suduva.

 NK Istra 1961

 Blagojević returned to NK Istra during the 2019–20 winter transfer period, on a free transfer.
 He made 13 appearances for Istra in the 2019–20 season, playing his last game against NK Osijek in the 34th matchday.
 He was appointed club captain for 7 of those games.

 He was once again appointed club captain for the entire 2020–21 season.